 The Kansas Central Railway Company was incorporated in June 1871 to build a railroad and telegraph line across Kansas from Leavenworth to Denver, Colorado, where it would meet a connection with the Denver & Rio Grande Railroad.

-At that time, many of the leading businessmen of Leavenworth felt that their city had been bypassed by the major east-west routes of the standard gauge railroads, which had centered at Kansas City, Missouri to the south and St. Joseph, Missouri to the north.
+At that time, many of the leading businessmen of Leavenworth felt that their city had been bypassed by the major east-west routes of the standard gauge railroads, which had centered at Kansas City, Missouri, to the south and St. Joseph, Missouri, to the north.

 The railway company initially built a narrow-gauge railroad because the owners thought the issue would pass easier if the cost per mile was less.
 Construction began in July 1871, and by August 11, 1872, the tracks reached Holton, Kansas, a distance of 55 miles.

-In September 1897, the Kansas Central Railroad was to sold the Leavenworth, Kansas & Western Railway, a new company organized for that purpose.
+In September 1897, the Kansas Central Railroad was sold to the Leavenworth, Kansas & Western Railway, a new company organized for that purpose.

 In 1908, the Leavenworth, Kansas & Western Railway was sold to Union Pacific Railroad.

 In March 1935, the Union Pacific abandoned and removed approximately 140 miles of Leavenworth, Kansas & Western Railway from Knox, Kansas, a station near Leavenworth, west to Clay Center.
 When these tracks were abandoned, 24 towns along the line were left without rail service.

 Ehernberger, James L. and Francis G. Gschwindl Union Pacific Steam, Eastern District , E&G Publications, 1975.